thunderbird/webext-docs/menus.rst

 The menus API first appeared in Thunderbird 66.
 It is basically the same as the `Firefox menus API`__, but modified to suit Thunderbird.
-Note that the similar ``contextMenus`` API will not be added to Thunderbird.
+Note that Thunderbird does not include the <em>contextMenus</em> alias for this API.

 __ https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus